What is Customer Lifetime Value (CLV)? Definition & Formulas

 Luckily, Amplitude acts as a personalization engine.
 It lets you segment your customers by past behavior and build campaigns focused on their shared interests.
 If a group of customers buys new furnace filters every three months like clockwork, you might send a blast of emails to this group a few weeks early in anticipation of their needs.

 Recommendations aren’t limited by past behaviors.
-Amplitude Recommend empowers you to build cohorts based on the likelihood of customers behaving a certain way in the future.
-Recommendations can be directed to customers likely to purchase new products based on a combination of historical and behavioral data, statistical modeling, and computer learning.
+Amplitude Recommend empowers you to build cohorts based on the likelihood of customers behaving a certain way in the future. can be directed to customers likely to purchase new products based on a combination of historical and behavioral data, statistical modeling, and computer learning.
 A prediction may suggest that a customer who recently purchased a dog toy is likely to need dog food in the near future.

 Increase Your Customer Retention by Minimizing Friction